PSY-40061 - Integration in Counselling (15 credits)

 Aims

-This module aims to provide students with a good understanding of a range of therapeutic and practice related issues.
-It also aims to encourage students to gain knowledge of and critically evaluate therapeutic theories alongside the programmes's core (person-centred) model, and to reflect on a variety of presenting issues and how counselling may be used as a therapeutic intervention.
+This module aims to provide you with a good understanding of a range of therapeutic and practice related issues.
+It also aims to encourage you, as a developing practitioner, to gain knowledge of and critically evaluate therapeutic theories and how these may be integrated with person-centred theory and practice.

 Talis Aspire Reading List